These are biggest moose kills in the Safari Club International Record book.

 Western Canada Moose live in British Columbia, Ontario, Yukon Territory, Northwest Territories, Nunavut, Alberta, Saskatchewan, Manitoba, Wisconsin, Minnesota, parts of North Dakota and Michigan’s Upper Peninsula.
 With big bulls weighing nearly 1,500 pounds, they are the largest sub-species of moose found in the Continental United States.

-The largest Western Canada Moose in the SCI record book was taken by Doug Rehbein in the Cassiar Mountains of British Columbia in October 1998.
-This is the first moose on the list to be hunted with a rifle and scored a remarkable 557″.
+Doug Rehbein killed the largest Western Canada Moose in the SCI record book in the Cassiar Mountains of British Columbia in October 1998.
+This giant moose scored a remarkable 557″.

 This moose had a 64 2/8″ outside spread with 12 points on one antler with 10 on the other.
-Though the number of points seems low for the score, this moose had absolutely massive T-2 and T-4 points which put it over the top.
+Though the number of points may seem low for the score, this moose had absolutely massive T-2 and T-4 points which put it over the top.

 Alaska-Yukon Moose, as the name implies, live in the state of Alaska and the Yukon Territory and are the largest moose in North America, both in terms of body size and antler size.
 The largest moose ever recorded was a bull taken in the Yukon which weighed a ridiculous 1,800 pounds.